horyan/sortify/README.md

 Sortify is a Node.js application that runs entirely in the browser.

 >I use Spotify a lot and my playlists are a mess.
-With nearly 3,000 uncategorized tracks in my Liked Songs playlist, I built this application to better utilize this sunken effort.
+With nearly 3,000 uncategorized tracks in my Liked Songs playlist, I built this application to better utilize the sunken effort.

 Note: Sortify uses Bearer Token Authorization and will require a [Spotify Developer account](https://developer.spotify.com/) to provide the necessary token.